Linearly Polarized Gravitational Waves from Bubble Collisions: GW signal

 \section{GW signal}

-Having determined the duration of the phase transition and the mean bubble radius at the time of collision, for a transition that completes after the nucleation of two bubbles, our next goal is to evaluate the strength of the resulting GW signal and assess its detectability with future triangular GW detectors.
+Having determined the duration of the phase transition and the mean bubble radius at the time of collision, for a transition that on average completes after the nucleation of two bubbles, our next goal is to estimate the characteristic amplitude and frequency range of the resulting GW signal and assess whether it can plausibly fall within the sensitivity bands of future triangular GW detectors.

 There are three processes that contribute to the stochastic GW background:

 the collisions of bubble walls, sound waves and magnetohydrodynamic turbulence in the plasma after collision.

 The GW power spectrum today coming from bubble-wall collisions was found by numerical simulations to be the following fitting function \cite{Cutting:2018tjt}